dough10/openauto-scripts/README.md

 `LATCH_PIN=4`<br>
 `FAN_SPEED_PIN=24`

-environment config is only needed if you need to change a pin configuration and only the changes values need to be added to .env file
+environment config is only needed if you need to change a pin configuration and only the changed values need to be added to .env file

 ## reinstall